Conservation and Sustainability

 This is a voluntary program that encourages agricultural and forestry producers to maintain existing conservation activities and adopt new ones.
 The program was authorized in the 2014 Farm Bill and capped at 10 million acres enrolled per fiscal year.
 For more visit the USDA CSP page.

 EQIP provides cost-share payments and technical assistance to producers undertaking certain conservation practices and activities.
 For more visit the USDA EQIP page.

 The 2014 Farm Bill consolidated the Wetland Reserve Program, the Grassland Reserve Program and the Farmland Protection Program into one easement program.
 For more information, visit the USDA ACEP page.

 Sustainability and the Field to Market Alliance

 NAWG is engaged in conversations about sustainability as they relate to farms and the food system.
 A third- or fourth-generation farmer’s idea of sustainable practices might be very different than that of a city-dweller far removed from the farm.
 Bridging the knowledge gap is an important part of these discussions.

 NAWG has joined producer representatives, conservation groups, members of academia and others in the Field to Market: The Alliance for Sustainable Agriculture coalition, which has the goal of defining, measuring and documenting changes in sustainability over time, allowing agriculture to better tell its story about gains that have already been made and set priorities for next steps.
-Through these efforts, agriculture groups hope to strike a long-term balance between environmental concerns, natural resource concerns and feeding an estimated nine billion people by the year 2050.
+Through financial and in-kind support of Field to Market as well as participation in its collaborative decision-making structure, NAWG helps to enable the development of tools and programs that increase awareness of the sustainability of wheat production through Field to Market’s continuous improvement program.
+Through these efforts, NAWG hopes to strike a long-term balance between environmental concerns, natural resource concerns and feeding an estimated nine billion people by the year 2050.